 Under this new arrangement, Sally's employment should now be considered as part-time as the work arrangements no longer meet the criteria of casual employment.

-See the Fair Work Ombudsman website for more information on casual workers.
+See the Fair Work Ombudsman website for more information on casual workers (external site) (external site).

 Workers not covered under this act include: